blepping/ComfyUI-sonar/README.md

 9. `laplacian`
 10. `power`
 11. `rainbow_mild` and `rainbow_intense`: A combination of green (-ish, the implementation may be broken) noise plus perlin noise.
 Very colorful results.
+12. `green_test`: Even more rainbow-y than the rainbow noise types.
+It _probably_ isn't working correctly, but the results are very interesting and colorful.
+Depending on the model, it may not work well for an initial generation but may be worth trying with img2img type workflows.

 You can scroll down to the the [Examples](#examples) section near the bottom to see some example generations with different noise types.